Framework for Evaluating Eligibility, Tenure, and Rotation

 In this sense, self-correction functions as the nexus linking institutional fault tolerance and constitutional legitimacy.
 Systems that preserve multiple pathways for structural adjustment maintain greater adaptive capacity over time.
 Where corrective pathways narrow or are suppressed, the system’s ability to reconcile institutional structure with public expectations diminishes—whether those expectations evolve or persist—placing increasing strain on the broader legitimacy structure of the constitutional order.

-Proposed amendments to the United States Constitution are evaluated under the Framework as complete joint resolutions, not solely as the amendment text (“the article”) displayed in summary form.
+Proposed constitutional amendments are analyzed as complete institutional design acts rather than solely as amendment text displayed in summary form.

-Accordingly, the object of evaluation is the full joint resolution, including proposing structure, ratification mode, timing provisions, and substantive text.
+Accordingly, the object of evaluation is the full joint resolution.
 Analysis confined to the proposed article alone is incomplete.

 Definitions Used in This Rule